 While there is no way to prevent cataracts, there are things you can do to slow their formation.
 Modifiable factors that increase the risk of cataract include smoking, high blood pressure, obesity, and excessive alcohol intake.
 You may also slow the formation of cataracts by protecting your eyes from direct sunlight.

 In the beginning stages of cataracts, vision may be slightly improved using forms of visual correction.
-However, in the later stages, surgery is required.
+However, in the later stages, surgery may be required.
 Fortunately, surgery has proven to be extremely successful in the removal of cataracts.
 During cataract surgery, your physician will replace your natural lens with an IOL.

 There are several choices of intraocular lenses used in cataract surgery – a standard monofocal intraocular lens (IOL), a toric IOL, a multifocal (IOL) or an accommodating lens: